mukaiizawa/Paren/man/man3/load.md

 Unlike `import(3)`, it loads as many times as it is called for the same `FILE`.

+If `FILE` is a keyword data type, as in the function `import`, it will be read with the extension `p`.

 # RETURN VALUE
 Returns the `true`.